NicolasDorier/DBTrie/README.md

 This project is a complete rewrite of [DBreeze](https://github.com/hhblaze/DBreeze), which is a managed implementation of a key/value store based on [radix tree](https://en.wikipedia.org/wiki/Radix_tree).

-The initial DBreeze project, while working well, is barely maintained and were showing performance issues for my use cases.
+The initial DBreeze project, while working well, is barely maintained and was showing performance issues for my use cases.

 This library allows you to have a fine tuned control over the memory cache.